jbob/homepage/content/post/ipv6proxy.md

         port            = 9092
     }

-And then restart `xinetd`:
+And then reload `xinetd`:

-    # systemctl restart xinetd
+    # systemctl reload xinetd

 The result will be: